Gyms gain name and fame when they have excellent fitness equipment and a good trainer who knows their clients’ pulse.

 1. Understand the major difference between the three basic conditions in which gym equipment could be sold

 Used gym equipment could belong to any of the three categories as-is (working condition), serviced and cleaned, and remanufactured, each of which bears different pricing.

-Of the three, buying old equipment in the ‘as-is’ condition is the cheapest as you buy the machine as it is without any added expenses.
+Of the three, buying old equipment in the ‘as-is’ condition is the cheapest as you buy the machine without any added expenses.

 But this is also possible only when all that you want is a piece of simple equipment that helps you stay healthy without any fuss.

-But, if you are particular about certain features and would like to have something that’s much better, it is better to buy a product that’s serviced and cleaned.
+If you are particular about certain features and would like to have something much better, it is better to buy a serviced and cleaned product.